SPOT: SE(3) Pose Trajectory Diffusion for Object-Centric Manipulation

 Abstract

 We introduce SPOT, an object-centric imitation learning framework.
-At the core, it leverages the synergy between diffusion policy and object-centric representation, specifically SE(3) object pose trajectory.
-This approach decouples embodiment actions from sensory inputs, facilitating learning from various demonstration types, including both action-based and action-less human hand demonstrations.
+The key idea is to capture each task by an object-centric representation, specifically the SE(3) object pose trajectory relative to the target.
+This approach decouples embodiment actions from sensory inputs, facilitating learning from various demonstration types, including both action-based and action-less human hand demonstrations, as well as cross-embodiment generalization.
 Additionally, object pose trajectories inherently capture planning constraints from demonstrations without the need for manually crafted rules.
+To guide the robot in executing the task, the object trajectory is used to condition a diffusion policy.
+We show improvement compared to prior work on RLBench simulated tasks.
 In real-world evaluation, using only eight demonstrations shot on an iPhone, our approach completed all tasks while fully complying with task constraints.

 6D Object Pose as Intermediate Representation